yashjain28/splunk-service/Readme.md

 1. Setup on Splunk:

+	Following steps are assuming user already has a account on Splunk cloud and has an app (default app can also be used), where the user wants http event data.
+There are various ways to get the data in Splunk-Cloud, this package focus on using [Http Event Collector](http://docs.splunk.com/Documentation/Splunk/latest/Data/AboutHEC) of Splunk.

-	1. Create a HEC token on Splunk to allow you to make http requests on Splunk.
+	1. A HEC token needs to be created to allow the user to make http requests on Splunk.
 The process can be a little different depending on what type Splunk instance the user is running.
-For more information, click [here](http://dev.splunk.com/view/event-collector/SP-CAAAE6M)
+For more information, click [here](http://docs.splunk.com/Documentation/Splunk/latest/Data/AboutHEC).

-	2. A index needs to be created which lets you store incoming events information, which is later on used for analytics purposes.
+	2. It is a good idea to create an index where user can store incoming events information, later on used for analytics purposes.

+	3. The user can check the data received on Splunk Search, by querying `index="<index_name>"`.

+	4. Create a dashboard on Splunk using the event information from devices(which is stored in the index on Splunk instance).
+As data sent from ClearBlade service is in JSON format, it can be easily received at Splunk and graphs/charts can be created using the fields.
+Splunks extracts it for the user.
+For detailed information, click [here](http://docs.splunk.com/Documentation/Splunk/latest/Viz/Overviewofdashboards)

 2. Setup on ClearBlade:

 	1. Navigate to the Code / Libraries / ConstantsSplunk and provide your necessary Splunk account information.

 	2. As a developer, browse to the service Code / Services / SetupSplunk
-	    1. Modify the constants at the top
+	    1. Modify the constants at the top, if required
 	    2. Save and Test the service (This service only needs to be executed once)

 ## Usage

-After setting up the system, the user can use the publish data to Splunk using the publish to Splunk service.
+After setting up the system, the user can use the publish data to Splunk using the PublishToSplunk service.
 Once the data is available at Splunk, further analytics can be done.

 ### Code Services